Smejc to take over as PPF chief executive

 The loss of the arch-dealmaker Kellner – before his death the richest man in Central Europe – has been a body blow to the group, prompting speculation that it would eventually be broken up.
 PPF has assets of €40bn, mainly in finance, telecoms and the media, spread across Central Europe, Russia, China and the Far East.

 PPF had reportedly been in talks to sell its Home Credit operations in Russia and Kazakhstan before the invasion but it dragged its heels and the value of any transaction is now likely to be much reduced.
 PPF said on February 28 that its Russian net assets were at that time valued at around €1bn, some 10% of its total net assets.
-The group has subsequently disposed of all of its residential real estate and is in the process of selling its agricultural businesses in Russia, according to Russian media.
+The group has subsequently disposed of all of its Russian residential real estate, and is in the process of selling its agricultural businesses in Russia, according to Russian media.

 There is also speculation that PPF is targeting disposals of Home Credit’s Asian operations in India, Vietnam, Indonesia and the Philippines.
 Bloomberg has reported that those assets could be worth up to $2.5bn.
 Some observers believe China could also eventually be put up for sale, given Home Credit's financing problems there following the Communist regime's liquidity squeeze to cool the economy down.